antoinech13/Steroid/README.md

 # Steroid

-Steroid is a python package dedicated to help users to developpe their own automatic or semi-automatic procedure in way to correct frame and/or to performe photometry.
+Steroid is a Python package dedicated to helping users develop their own automatic or semi-automatic procedures to correct frames and/or perform photometry.

   ## Summary
   1. [Code Structur](#code-structure)